-Applying a permanent limitation of upward ramping rate would lead to significant loss of production from the wind parks.
+Applying a permanent limitation of upward ramping rate would lead to a significant loss of production from the wind parks.
 In addition, current experience with the existing wind parks as well as the time series from DTU simulations have indicated that positive ramping events can occur immediately or shortly after negative ramping events, in which case the ramping rate limitation could prevent the offshore BRP to recover its position as quickly as possible.

-However, DTU's study has shown that, without considering the cut-in phase after storms, positive ramping events of more than 2GW in 1 hour time are expected to occur about 4 days a year on average.
+However, DTU's study has shown that, without considering the cut-in phase after storms, positive ramping events of more than 2 GW in 1 hour time are expected to occur about 4 days a year on average.
 For these kind of ramping events, section 5.5 and Annex B shows violations of the validation criteria in some cases.
 The expected violations increase significantly for higher ramping events, even if those occur less often.
 For ramping events higher than 3.0 GW, violations are even observed in the simulations with the most optimistic assumptions of BRP coverage.

-In addition, the production decrease resulting from a curtailment before a storm event is expected to be lower than the ramping events resulting from the analysis in Section 2 and evaluated in Section 5, but it could potentially occur very fast.
+In addition, when looking at the controlled negative ramping events, the production decrease resulting from a curtailment before a storm event is expected to be lower than the ramping events resulting from the analysis in Section 2 and evaluated in Section 5, but it could potentially occur very fast.